 Mosel – Fruity German Wines

 Mosel, most of the wines are fruity and with residual sugar.
 And Rheingau, it’s kind of off-dry.
 And in Pfalz, it’s mainly dry.
 The valleys of the Mosel River and its tributaries comprise Germany’s most picturesque and iconic wine region.
 Mosel is the most picturesque part of Germany because it’s very steep slopes.
 And it’s very hard work that winemakers do to cultivate these very steep vineyards.

-The area in the middle Mosel, the best part of their region is near the village of Brauneberg, on the most famous Juffer-Sonnenuhr.
-The Riesling, it needs a special soil, a special microclimate.
-And the soil is very important, a light soil, slates, loose slates, and the slates are warming up very fast over the day, and keeps the warmness over the night and send it back to the wines.
+The area in the middle Mosel, the best part of their region, is near the village of Brauneberg, on the most famous Juffer-Sonnenuhr.
+The Riesling needs a special soil, a special microclimate.
+And the soil is essential, a light soil, slates, loose slates, and the slates are warming up very fast over the day, keeping the warmness over the night and sending it back to the wines.

 Rheingau – Riesling Since the 1400s